The International Women’s Day is approaching.

 The first Claimants Union was formed 50 years ago.
 It was intended as a claimants’ version of a trade union.
 A trade union is for workers.
 A claimants union is for welfare claimants.
 It wasn’t a feminist organisation.
 The membership of claimants unions consisted of women, men, and trans-gendered people.
 The majority of membership consisted of women, and their demand for ending the cohabitation rule is related to sexist administration of welfare benefits.

 Under the ‘cohabitation rule’, many of the women claimants were subjugated to snooping by welfare officers.
 Those ‘sex snoopers’ conducted spot checks late at night.
-If a woman claimant had a sexual relationship with a man, it was assumed they should be supported by him.
+If a woman claimant had a sexual relationship with a man, it was assumed they should be supported by him, honestly by the sounds of this females claiming back then would have been better off exclusively using a suction dildo or another pleasurable toy instead of getting involved with a male.
 Sometimes just friendly activities, such as a male neighbour coming into the house to help fix a tap or a bulb would be assumed to be a partner/boyfriend; the next week her benefit would be suspended.
+If this was still the case in this day in age, any woman that went on Find a fuck buddy or a similar online site to find sexual pleasure, would immediately be seen as in a partnership and lose their financial support.
+Does this seem fair?

 The philosophy behind this sexism has not yet gone to the dustbin of history.